 British general elections are normally fought between the three major parties, each of which contests all seats, with minor parties emerging (and declining and disappearing) from time to time.
 Governments are typically formed from one party only.
 Since 1945 the Conservatives have held office for thirty-five years and Labour for thirty, and it is these two parties that normally define political issues.
 Ever since Labour replaced the Liberals as the opposition to the Conservatives in the 1920s, the Liberals have been struggling to redress the balance, with very limited success until the 1980s, when they added the name “Democrats” to their title.
 Only in the devolved systems of Scotland, Wales and Northern Ireland has this simple pattern not held.
 But 533 out of 650 of Britain’s constituencies are in England, so the two-party system has survived nationally.

-British governments deal with a multitude of national and international issues, but in general elections these are often reduced to just a few: the competence of the sitting government; the state of the economy and especially of unemployment, health and education; the personality of national party leaders; and a few random issues raised during the campaign, mainly by the media.
+British governments deal with a multitude of national and issues, but in general elections these are often reduced to just a few: the competence of the sitting government; the state of the economy and especially of unemployment, health and education; the personality of national party leaders; and a few random issues raised during the campaign, mainly by the media.
 Since the 1950s that last category has often included debate about the level and origins of immigration and consequent changes in the ethnic composition of the population.
 These concerns often erupt unexpectedly and the major parties try to sidestep them as too combustible and unpredictable.
 But they are of great interest to the popular media, with mass-circulation newspapers like the Daily Mail, the Daily Express and the Sun being especially vocal.

 The origins of these debates go back over a century.
 Opposition to large-scale Jewish immigration from the Russian empire led to Britain’s first law controlling inward migration, the Aliens Act of 1905.
 But while there was considerable prejudice, in practice there was no effective control over immigration.
 The Irish were British subjects as were all members of the vast and growing British Empire, and until 1962 there was nothing to prevent anyone with that status from entering and settling in the United Kingdom.
 This included about a quarter of the human race, especially Indians and Africans as well as Australians and Canadians.
 Their right to enter and settle in Britain was not curtailed until successive changes to the law in 1962 and 1968.